Same-sex marriage in North Dakota: Public opinion

-In a poll conducted by Forum Communications and the University of North Dakota's College of Business and Public Administration in October 2014, 50% of North Dakota voters opposed the legalization of same-sex marriage and 37% supported it.
-Some 9% reported they were neutral and 5% had no opinion.
+In the poll conducted by Forum Communications and the University of North Dakota's College of Business and Public Administration in October 2014, 50% of North Dakota voters opposed the legalization of same-sex marriage and 37% supported it.
+Some 9% reported they were neutral and 4% had refused to answer.
 According to an earlier report by the Williams Institute, support for same-sex marriage had been 23% in 2004 and 40% in 2012.